DevExpress/devextreme-demos/JSDemos/Demos/TreeList/FormEditing/description.md

-TreeList can use the [Form](/Documentation/ApiReference/UI_Components/dxForm/) component to arrange cell editors when users modify a row.
-Users can edit values in [visible](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#visible) and hidden columns.
+The TreeList can use the [Form](/Documentation/ApiReference/UI_Components/dxForm/) component to arrange cell editors when users modify a row.
+The Form displays both [visible and hidden](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#visible) columns.

 To use the Form as the row editor UI, specify the following properties:
 - **editing**.[mode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/editing/#mode) to *"form"*